GeorgePaulino/GeorgePaulino/README.md

 🕮 - Learning GIT with Github

-🗨 - Proficiency with C# - Knowledge in python
+🗨 - Proficiency with C# - Knowledge in python and C++